craftcms/docs/docs/getting-started-tutorial/configure/section.md

 ### Install the Redactor plugin for rich text fields

 You’ll probably want a rich text editor (WYSISYG) for editing the main text of your blog posts.
 For this, we’ll install the first-party Redactor plugin.
-You can do this through the control panel or from the console.
+You can do this through the control panel or from the terminal.
 Let’s be adventurous and use console commands:

 1. From your terminal, run `composer require craftcms/redactor`.
 Composer will download the plugin and add it to your project.
 2. Now run `./craft install/plugin redactor`.